OrchardCMS/OrchardCore/src/docs/reference/core/KeyVault.Azure/README.md

 See https://github.com/OrchardCMS/OrchardCore/issues/6359.

 ## Configuration
-You'll need to specify the name of your Azure Key Vault and [register a service principle](https://docs.microsoft.com/en-us/azure/key-vault/general/group-permissions-for-apps) in Active Directory for accessing your key vault using an access control policy.
+You will need to specify the name of your Azure Key Vault and [register a service principal](https://docs.microsoft.com/en-us/azure/key-vault/general/group-permissions-for-apps) in Active Directory for accessing your key vault using an access control policy.

 ```json
 "OrchardCore_Azure_KeyVault": {